ksivamuthu/microsoft-nodejs-bot-hol/1-setup/README.md

        "**/*.js.map" : true
    }
     ```
+10. Add `tslint.json` and `.prettierrc` for linting and styling your project based on your standards.

 ## Develop

 Open `app.ts`.
 We are going to develop a simple hello world bot.
-1. Create .env file with following values.
-These variables will be loaded into process.env variables using `dotenv` module.
+1. Create `.env` file with the following values.
+These variables will be configured into process.env variables using `dotenv` module.
 This file is ignored by git, since it might contain secrets.
+Use `.env.schema` for reference.
     ```
     NODE_ENV=development
     PORT=3978